-UPDATE 2-Sterling bounces following economic growth data, still close to 2020 low
+UPDATE 1-Sterling bounces following economic growth data

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

-* Graphic: Trade-weighted sterling since Brexit vote tmsnrt.rs/2hwV9Hv (Adds latest news)
+* Graphic: Trade-weighted sterling since Brexit vote tmsnrt.rs/2hwV9Hv (Recasts, adds economic data and new comments)

-LONDON, Feb 11 (Reuters) - Sterling enjoyed some respite on Tuesday after British economic growth showed no change in the fourth quarter in spite of market expectations it would be slower.

-But the currency remained around its lowest levels for this year amid uncertainty over Britain’s trade relationship with the European Union.
+LONDON, Feb 11 (Reuters) - Sterling enjoyed some respite Tuesday after British economic growth showed no change in the fourth quarter in spite of market expectations of a fall, but the currency remained around its lowest levels for this year amid uncertainty over Britain’s future trade relationship with the European Union.

-Preliminary data for fourth-quarter gross domestic product showed the economy grew 1.1% year-on-year, the same as in the previous quarter.
-Economists polled by Reuters had forecast growth of only 0.8%.
+Preliminary data for the fourth-quarter gross domestic product showed the economy rose 1.1% year-on-year, the same as in the previous quarter.
+Economists polled by Reuters had forecast an 0.8% increase.

-The data came as a reassurance to investors that the Bank of England (BoE) was unlikely to pursue a looser monetary policy.
-At its previous meeting, the BoE signalled it was more interested in seeing if growth picked up after the December election.
+The data came as re-assurance to investors that the Bank of England was unlikely to pursue a looser monetary policy.
+At it previous meeting, the BoE signalled it was more interested in seeing if growth picks up after the December election.

 “Few expected fireworks from a report that focuses on the final months of election and Brexit uncertainty,” said Karim Yousfi, chief global strategist at Audacity Capital.

 “So this is more a case of not good, but good enough.
 With a clear majority of the Bank of England’s interest rate-setting grandees already reluctant to cut rates, this GDP print will give them no impetus to cut any time soon.

-“For this reason, the pound is pepping up against both the dollar and the euro,” Yousfi said.
+For this reason the pound is pepping up against both the dollar and the euro,” Yousfi said.

-Investors brushed off data on Britain’s manufacturing output, which fell 2.5% year-on-year in December, a bigger fall compared with market expectations, and compared with a 2% fall the previous month.
+Investors brushed off data on Britain’s manufacturing output, which fell 2.5% year-on-year in December, compared with a 2% fall in previous month.

 Sterling was last trading up 0.1% at $1.2927, still close to the 2-1/2-month low of $1.2873 it fell to on Monday, mostly on the back of a strong dollar.
 Against the euro, the pound also rose 0.1% to 84.43 pence.